zerodahero/laravel-workflow/README.md

         }
     }
 ```

+NOTE: There's no persistence for dynamic workflows, this package assumes you're storing those somehow (DB, etc).
+To use the dynamic workflows, you will need to load the workflow prior to using it.
+The `loadWorkflow()` method above could be tied into a model `boot()` or similar.

 You may also specify an `initial_places` in your workflow definition, if it is not the first place in the "places" list.